With the right webinar platform, you can easily plan short and sweet interactive webinars or big, delightful events.

 Hosting webinars is simple. all you need to do is set a date and time and title for your webinar.
 Use your webinar platform to create a registration page or form and share that with your audience to drive sign-ups.
 Then, show up live at the designated time and run your presentation.
 You could share your screen to show some slides or present without slides.

-If you want to host a social webinar with polling, chat, virtual networking, attendee name and interest badges, and other engaging features, then sign up for Airmeet’s free plan.
+If you want to host a premium webinar with polling, chat, virtual networking, attendee name and interest badges, and other engaging features, then sign up for Airmeet’s free plan.
 You can host one webinar for up to 500 people for free and test out all of our tools.

 If you’re looking for an ongoing free solution, consider Session’s free plan which works for up to 50 live attendees and 90 minutes per session.